Jobs and career

 Is there a difference between a warehouse specialist and a warehouse clerk?

-What do warehouse specialists and warehouse clerks actually do, and is there a difference?
+What do warehouse specialists and warehouse clerks actually do and is there a difference?
 As the name suggests, a warehouse clerk works in a warehouse and carries out the tasks and activities that arise here.
-This includes, for example, receiving goods, inspecting goods, checking inventory, preparing for shipping and systematically storing and tidying up goods.
-A specialized warehouse clerk has almost exactly the same duties as a warehouse clerk, which is why there is no distinction between the two in spoken language.
-However, warehouse clerk is an industrial apprenticeship, so you have to go to school for it, while warehouse clerk can also be a temporary, mini- or part-time job for someone without training.
-In the following, we will take a closer look at how the tasks of the two professions differ.
+This includes, for example, receiving goods, checking goods, stock control, preparing goods for dispatch and systematically storing and tidying goods.
+A warehouse specialist has almost exactly the same tasks as a warehouse clerk, which is why there is no difference between the two in spoken language.
+However, warehouse clerk is a trade apprenticeship for which you have to go to school, while warehouse clerk can also be a temporary, mini or part-time job for someone without training.
+Below, we take a closer look at how the tasks of the two professions differ.

 How much does a trained warehouse clerk or warehouse worker earn in wages or salary?

-We will now explain in more detail what exactly distinguishes the warehouse specialist from the simple warehouse clerk.
+We will now explain in more detail what exactly distinguishes the warehouse specialist from the ordinary warehouse clerk.

 This is what the profession of warehouse specialist is really like